George Washington and slavery: Confederation years

 Washington was not impressed by what Dorothy Twohig – a former editor-in-chief of The Washington Papers – described as the "imperious demands" and "evangelical piety" of Quaker efforts to advance abolition, and in 1786 he complained about their "tamper[ing] with & seduc[ing]" slaves who "are happy & content to remain with their present masters".
 Only the most radical of abolitionists called for immediate emancipation.
-The disruption to the labor market and the care of the elderly and infirm would have created enormous problems.
+Immediate (instead of gradual) emancipation would have quickly cured a grave injustice, but cautious abolitionists feared that sudden emancipation would also disrupt the labor market, as well as disrupting those elderly and infirm people whom slaveholders had been required to care for.
 Large numbers of unemployed poor, of whatever color, was a cause for concern in 18th-century America, to the extent that expulsion and foreign resettlement was often part of the discourse on emancipation.
 A sudden end to slavery would also have caused a significant financial loss to slaveowners whose human property represented a valuable asset.
 Gradual emancipation was seen as a way of mitigating such a loss and reducing opposition from those with a financial self-interest in maintaining slavery.

 In 1783, Lafayette proposed a joint venture to establish an experimental settlement for freed slaves which, with Washington's example, "might render it a general practise", but Washington demurred.
 As Lafayette forged ahead with his plan, Washington offered encouragement but expressed concern in 1786 about "much inconvenience and mischief" an abrupt emancipation might generate, and he gave no tangible support to the idea.